-For the second day we are interested in pricings $C_i$ or $D_i$ for $t_i$, and $Q^*$ for $t^*$.
+For the second stage we are interested in prices $C_i$ or $D_i$ for $t_i$, and $Q^*$ for $t^*$.
 Although we only have $n$ types, it will be convenient to think about two more special prices, which we denote $C_{n+1}$ and $D_{n+1}$.
-We will define $C_i$, $D_i$ and $Q^*$ later; for now let us mention that
+We define $C_i$, $D_i$ and $Q^*$ later; for now let us mention that